Twitter shares soar in frenzied NYSE debut

 Under Dick Costolo, who took over as CEO in October 2010, Twitter has rapidly ramped up its money-making engine by selling "promoted tweets," messages from marketers that are distributed to a wide-ranging but targeted group of users.
 In the third quarter, Twitter had $168 million in revenue, it said, more than double from a year prior.

-The NYSE, which snatched the listing away from its tech-focused rival, Nasdaq, marked Twitter's debut with an enormous banner with the company's blue bird logo along its Broad Street facade.
+The NYSE NYX.N, which snatched the listing away from its tech-focused rival, Nasdaq (NDAQ.O), marked Twitter's debut with an enormous banner with the company's blue bird logo along its Broad Street facade.

 British actor Patrick Stewart, of Star Trek fame, rang the opening bell at the Big Board together with nine-year-old Vivienne Harr, who started a charity to end childhood slavery using the microblogging site.